mgechev/blog.mgechev.com/_posts/2016-03-28-ambient-type-definitions-duplicate-identifier-typescript-fix.md

 }
 ```

-In order to hint `tsc` where to look for the installed external type definitions you can use the `typeRoots` array, part of `compilerOptions` of your `tsconfig.json`.
+In order to hint `tsc` where to look for the installed external type definitions you can use the `typeRoots` array, part of `compilerOptions` of `tsconfig.json`.

 In this file we've set that we want to use `es5` as target language and that we want to **exclude** the directories `node_modules` and `dist`.